PavanRangani/docs/docs/prd/philanthropy/payment.md

 Default value `All Projects`

 Shows distinct projects from the list of payments.
 So, it doesn’t list the Project whose payment isn’t available in the list.
-Its applicable to only for `Payments tab`.

 Sorting: Alphabetically sorting on Organization name.
 Auto-Complete dropdown.

+Its not applicable to `Contributions` tab.

 #### Status